-Hold up a picture of a famous celebrity bride, such as the Duchess of Cambridge and have the guests guess who her famous celebrity groom was.
-If a celebrity has been married more than once, let guests know which husband you would like them to name, such as the first or most recent.
+Hold up a picture of a famous celebrity bride, such as the Duchess of Cambridge and have the guests guess who her famous celebrity partner was.
+If a celebrity has been married more than once, let guests know which partner you would like them to name, such as the first or most recent.

 25. Ball and Chain

 Secure one end of a rope around a lightweight plastic ball.
 Secure the other end of the rope around the guest’s ankle.
 Line up water balls on the ground and have your guest swing the rope and ball around Skip-It style to see who can knock the most bottles down in a minute.
 Whoever manages to knock over the most bottles wins the game.
 For some added phone, spray paint the plastic ball black to make it look more like a ball and chain.

 Pictionary can be a fun and hilarious game, especially when you are trying to think up creative bridal shower games for large groups of people.
 However, the idea behind kiss the bride puts an entertaining twist on the classic game.
 Make sure you have a large drawing pad available.
 Place the drawing pad on an easel and hand the guest that is nominated to draw a tube of lipstick.
 The guest drawing the picture must do so using the tube of lipstick.
 However, this is a no hands allowed game, meaning the tube of lipstick must be placed between the teeth and lips.

 The goal of this game is to have the bride-to-be announce that she will be right back as she steps out of the room.
 The guests all think she will be right back but in reality, you are going to have her wait outside while you ask each guest to remember what she was wearing.
 Whoever guesses the bride’s outfit the closest (down to the most minute details if possible) wins the game.